 The 16 Best Things To Do In Javea

 Javea is a popular, pretty coastal town on the Costa Blanca in Spain.
 It is well-equipped for sun-seeking tourists, with beaches, restaurants, activities and sights to see.
-There are a few small hotels but most holiday accommodation in Javea is villas and apartments.

 The best things to do in Javea:

 The whole coastline around Javea is incredibly pretty.
 These are just some of the best beaches in and near Javea.

 Arenal beach is considered one of the best beaches in the Costa Blanca – for one thing, because it’s sandy, unlike many of the others.
 The shore slopes gently into the shallow water so it’s a very safe beach for younger kids.
 It is a Blue Flag beach and has all the amenities you require – children’s play areas, showers, cafes, bars, lifeguards.

 For pure beauty, head to Granedella beach, a pebbly cove hugged by pine trees.
 Its incredible clear water makes it a favourite place to come snorkelling.
 Parking is limited here so take advantage of the free shuttle bus which runs frequently throughout the day in the high season, and its best to go as early as possible to avoid the crowds.

 Cala Blanca is a calm, sheltered cove with crystal clear waters.
 It’s less busy than Arenal and great for rock pools.
 Cala de Portixol is also a small, pebbly beach with beautiful surroundings and just one restaurant overlooking the bay.
 Aqua shoes are recommended for all the pebbly beaches in this area.